Just an awesome beach in Kefallonia, Greece.

 I love science, adventures, and satire.
 I dislike intolerance, ignorance, and authoritarianism.
 I try to be an adequate basketball player 🏀, punk rock listener 🤘, and stay away from skateboard related injuries ☠️.

 My better half, Kelsey, also does cryptography.
-Usually, the post quantum type.

 News:

-(Archived) News:
+(Archived) News